Powerlearnproject/se-day1-assignment-Bree-dev/README.md

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering is the art of crafting questions and instructions in a specific and concise manner to assist an AI tool to give the desired results

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+EXAMPLE  explain programming language  instead explain c++ as a programming language